nycmeshnet/nycmesh.net/content/blog/how.md

 date: "2019-09-01"
 aliases: [/how/]
 ---
+<sup>Updated September 2019 (originally posted 2017-05-11)</sup>

 Here are some notes and ideas on how to start a community network.
-Updated September 2019 (originally posted 2017-05-11)

 *Installing antennas is the main activity of a community network.
 Everything else you do should be about enabling more installs.*